 Vietnam has been an excellent destination for foreign investments for individuals and organizations around the world.
-In addition to its annual GDP growth of 2.6% and shared borders with global economic leader China, Vietnam has many other reasons that foreign investors find appealing to set up a company on this vibrant land.
+By the end of 2022, Vietnam’s economic growth is predicted to record an impressive 7.5%, according to the World Bank.
+Combine with the fact that Vietnam shares borders with global economic leader China, there aremany other reasons that foreign investors find appealing to set up a company in this vibrant economy.

 Currently, there is no fixed amount of minimum capital required for most industries and sectors in Vietnam.
 For some conditional businesses in Vietnam, however, minimum capital requirements apply, and the amount of minimum capital depends on the type of industry a company is in.